- You are here:

 The Cerise Regional Park project was initiated through an intergovernmental agreement (IGA) between the City of Montrose and the Montrose Recreation District in November of 2005.
 The two entities worked together to develop a plan of using 12 acres of relatively open field space for a two-acre soccer field and a 10-acre multi-purpose field.
 Both entities have been very sensitive in placing the fields with minimal disruption to the natural habitat.
 The Recreation District maintains both sites during the growing season and the city is responsible for winter maintenance.
 The city is responsible for the scheduling of the sites.
 The district has top scheduling rights of the sites on an annual basis.
 The city then has the next priority in scheduling rights with the district having additional secondary scheduling rights following the city.

 This property of five acres on Rio Grande Ave. was acquired from the Bureau of Reclamation due to the Excess Federal Property Act in 1973.
-Facilities include a lighted softball field, sand volleyball court, outdoor basketball and racquetball/handball courts, open areas, and a maintenance/restroom/concession building.
+Facilities include a lighted softball field, playground, zip line, handball courts, open areas, and a maintenance/restroom/concession building.

 Other recreation providers also serve Montrose, which helps Montrose be healthy and active, learn more.